We don’t support this browser anymore.

 Our view

-CVS Group put in a decent set of first-half numbers.
+The group put in a decent set of first-half numbers.
 But higher costs and sluggish demand in the core UK market mean that it's relying on its Australian acquisitions to do much of the heavy lifting.
 Investors appeared somewhat disappointed not to see clearer signs of green shoots on home turf.

-A lull in activity during the regulatory probe could provide a favourable market for consolidators like CVS, and the company’s hinted that the investigation’s conclusion could herald a reboot of acquisitions in the UK.
 Management is also hopeful that its vets will be less hesitant about offering clients more advanced treatment options, which could be a further positive for revenue growth.

 The group’s a one-stop shop for pet needs - the biggest business is its hundreds of vet clinics.
-But it also operates an online pharmacy – Animed, and a Laboratory division that provides diagnostic services.
+But it also operates an online pharmacy, Animed, and a Laboratory division that provides diagnostic services.
 The veterinary sector certainly has its attractions.
 People will spend on their furry companions, especially when it comes to health, no matter what's going on in the economy.
 Following a pandemic-driven boom, the pet population has stabilised, but as these animals age, they’re likely to require more veterinary care.

 Acquisitions remain key, with the focus currently on Australia, where similarities with the UK market should allow smooth integration into the group.
 However, one notable difference is that practices down under tend to be larger, which is beneficial for margins.